 Core Ideas for Knowing Science Core Ideas for Using Science Physical Science P1: All matter in the Universe is made of very small particles.
 P2: Objects can affect other objects at a distance.
 P3: Changing the movement of an object requires a net force to be acting on it.
 P4: The total amount of energy in a closed system is always the same but can be transferred from one energy store to another during an event.
-Earth and Space Science E1: The composition of the Earth and its atmosphere and the natural and human processes occurring U1: Science's The purpose of science is to find the cause or causes of phenomena in the natural world.
-U2: Scientific explanations, theories, and models are those that best fit the evidence available at a particular time.
-U3: The knowledge produced by science within them shape the Earth's surface and its climate.
-E2: The Earth and our solar system are a very small part of one of many galaxies within the Universe. is used in engineering and technologies to solve problems Life Science L1: Organisms are organized on a cellular basis and have a finite life span. and/or create products.
-U4: Applications of science often have L2: Organisms require a supply of energy and materials for which they often depend on, or compete with, other organisms.
-L3: Genetic information is passed down from one generation of organisms to another.
-L4: The theory of evolution seeks to make clear the unity and diversity of living and extinct organisms. both positive and negative ethical, social, economic, and/or political implications.
+Earth and Space Science E1: The composition of the Earth and its atmosphere and the natural and human processes occurring within them shape the Earth's surface and its climate. be revised.
+E2: The Earth and our solar system are a very small part of one of many galaxies within the Universe.
+L1: Organisms are organized on a cellular basis and have a finite life span.
+L2: Organisms require a supply of energy and materials for which they often depend on, or compete

+L4: The theory of evolution seeks to make clear the unity and diversity of living and extinct organisms.